 Course content includes legal concepts, legal writing and research, court systems, and business law.
 Course work prepares the student for employment as a paralegal in law-related occupations, including public and private law practice and/or corporate or government law-related activities.

 Program Learning Outcomes

 Complete an Application for Admission, located at

-Students must successfully complete all courses listed in the catalog for this program.
+Students must successfully complete all courses and earn 24 credits as listed in the catalog for this program.

 The program can be finished in one year if you attend full-time.